vpayno/exercism-workspace/go/logs-logs-logs/logs-doc.md

 func Replace(log string, oldRune, newRune rune) string
 ```

-Replace replaces all occurrences of old with new\, returning the modified log to the caller\.
+Replace replaces all occurrences of old with new, returning the modified log to the caller.

 <details><summary>Example</summary>
 <p>